Section 3: Bison

 Bison were the dominant animals of the Great Plains.
 (See Image 6.)
 They were not only the largest mammal of the region, but were so numerous that travelers often described the grasslands as being completely blackened by herds of bison.

 Other animals interacted with bison.
 For instance, prairie dogs (Cynomys ludovicianus) also graze on prairie grasses.
 They line their burrows with grass and keep the grass of their villages cut short to allow them to see predators approaching.
 Tender, young grass that re-grows after prairie dogs take their share appeals to large ungulates like bison.
-However, bison avoided a prairie dog village where the grasses had been eliminated over hundreds of acres.
+However, bison avoided massive prairie dog villages where the grasses had been eliminated over hundreds of acres.
 Animals that preyed on prairie dogs helped to prevent widespread destruction of the grasslands.
 Black-footed ferrets (Mustela nigripes), coyotes, badgers, and swift foxes preyed on prairie dogs to keep their numbers in check.
-The interaction among the bison, the prairie dogs, and the predators created an ecological balance.
+The interaction among the bison, the prairie dogs, and the predators created a beneficial ecological balance.

 Bison are well-suited to life on the Plains.
 Grass is their primary source of food.
 Their heavy outer coats protect them from winter cold.
 (See Image 8.)
 The longest hair on their bodies grows between their horns.
 It can be up to 16 inches long, giving their faces good protection from the wind.
 Bison used their heads and horns to brush deep snow away from winter grass.
 When wild bison herds roamed the Plains, they withstood winter storms by turning their heads into the storm until it passed.